johnsbuck/johnsbuck.github.io/_posts/2016-05-06-hello_world.md

 layout: post
 title: Hello World
 categories: introduction general
-description: An introduction to the website as well as plans for the future.
+description: An introduction to the website as well as plans for the future
 author: John Bucknam
+image: assets/img/hello-world/hello-world.png
 comments: true
 ---
 # Update